 Most recently, Joy applied all her previous experience establishing the responsible investing framework and acting as the in-house climate change subject matter expert at Ontario Teachers’ Pension Plan.
 Working across asset classes including private equity, infrastructure, real estate, credit and public equities, she helped to integrate environmental, social and governance practices in investment teams.
 A large part of her role focused on educating the organization on climate change and helping to develop a corporate response.

-She is currently chairing an Advisory Panel for the $209.1 billion New York State Common Retirement Fund on how to best to mitigate investment risks stemming from climate change and maximize opportunities from the new, low-carbon economy.
+She chaired the Decarbonization Advisory Panel for the $209.1 billion New York State Common Retirement Fund.
+The panel provided recommendations on how to best to mitigate investment risks stemming from climate change and maximize opportunities from the new, low-carbon economy.

 Joy is a Professional Engineer of Ontario and a Chartered Alternative Investment Analyst.